-Robert Hahn is Director of Economics and a Professor at the Smith School of Enterprise and the Environment at the University of Oxford.
+Robert Hahn is a Visiting Professor and was formerly the Director of Economics at the Smith School of Enterprise and the Environment at the University of Oxford.
 He is also an associate at Nuffield College, a senior fellow at the Georgetown Center for Business and Public Policy, and a Robert Schuman Fellow at the European University Institute.

 From 1999 to 2008, Professor Hahn served as the director of the AEI-Brookings Joint Center, a leader in policy research in law and economics, regulation, and antitrust.
 Previously, he worked for the President's Council of Economic Advisers, where he helped design the innovative market-based approach for reducing acid rain.
 He also has served on the faculties of Harvard University and Carnegie Mellon University.